chanzuckerberg/czgenepi/docs/REMOTE_DEV.md

 1. Make some more code changes
 1. Run `./scripts/happy update <your-stack-name>` to update the remote stack with your latest changes.
 1. When you don't need your stack anymore, run `./scripts/happy delete <your-stack-name>` to free up remote dev resources.
-1. Run `./scripts/happy shell <your-stack-name> backend` to ssh into the ecs container
+1. Run `./scripts/happy shell <your-stack-name> backend` to ssh into an ecs backend container for debugging

 If you forget which stacks you've created, just run `./scripts/happy list` at any time to list the current remote dev stacks.